Skip to content

 • Everytown defines mass shootings as incidents in which four or more people were shot and killed or wounded, not including the shooter.

 • While mass shootings dominate media coverage and public interest, they represent a small minority of shooting incidents.
-Under no definition of a mass shooting would one count the 99 percent of gun violence that occurs in non-mass shootings.
+Under no definition of a mass shooting would one count the 99% of gun violence that occurs in non-mass shootings.

 Gun Violence by Police

-Every year, police in America shoot and kill more than 1,000 people.
+Every year, police in the US shoot and kill nearly 1,100 people.

 15x